FancyJesse/DailyProgrammer/README.md

 > Input: a number Output : the next higher number that uses the same set of digits.

 * [intermediate](https://www.reddit.com/r/dailyprogrammer/comments/qp407/392012_challenge_21_intermediate/) (incomplete)
 > This idea is to implement the [haar wavelet](http://en.wikipedia.org/wiki/Haar_wavelet) transform on an array of length 2^n .
-This algorithm is a...
+This algorithm is a critical algorithm for many image compression and image processing applications, and it is relatively simple both recursively and iteratively.
 [See Challenge Thread For Full Description]

 * [hard](https://www.reddit.com/r/dailyprogrammer/comments/qp4jv/392012_challenge_21_difficult/) (incomplete)
 > We'd like to write a list of people, ordered so that no one appears in the list before anyone he or she is less smart than.
-The input will be a...
 [See Challenge Thread For Full Description]